Campine: Culture

+Covering almost 60 km2, it forms part of the Natura 2000 network.
+The area is mostly heathland and pine forest.
+In May 2011 it was placed on UNESCO's Tentative List for consideration as a World Heritage Site.

 History

 The Campine is an area in the Belgian provinces Antwerp, Limburg and the extreme north of the province Flemish Brabant, and in the south of the Dutch province North Brabant.
 It stretches from the east of the city of Antwerp and towards the west of Eindhoven.
-Farther east the Campine is in the Groote Peel, a region which is geographically related to the Campine.
-The south border is formed by the river Demer, and the east border by the valley of the river Meuse.
+Farther east the Campine continues into the Groote Peel, a region which is geographically related to the Campine.
+The south border is formed by the river Demer, and the east border of the Campine-Peel complex by the valley of the river Meuse.
 The Campine plateau is part of the Campine region.
 The Campine Basin, which extends from Belgium into the Netherlands, is formed by the Devonian and Carboniferous sedimentary rocks on the northern flank of the Brabant Massif.